Maxx-N/mnorval-quiz/README.md

 - Navigate to the project: `cd mnorval-quiz` ;
 - Install dependencies: `npm install` ;
 - Run the project: `ng serve`.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding